sweattep/modern_quotes/README.md

 >I've always been a gamer

+>No one teaches us how to run our own businesses

 >I just want to create something for myself that other people find useful

 >a coward will never fight a man who is equal